Ruby-Dragon/AlgorithmicPasswordGenerator/README.md

 ## Usage

-This is a command line program, run from shell with cargo:
+This is a command line program, run from terminal with cargo:

     cargo run

-or if built:
+or if built, run from terminal with:

     ./AlgorithmicPasswordGenerator

+*do not use ./ on Windows*

 #### In Program: